-It gives a child born into vulnerability the stability of nutritious food, healthcare, education and the lifeline of a local church-based Compassion project where they’re known and loved.
+It gives a child born into vulnerability the stability of nutritious food, healthcare, safe water, education and the lifeline of a local church-based Compassion project where they’re known and loved.

 Reflect: It’s one thing to have faith but the The Bible tells us that, “faith without deeds is dead”.
-What simple and decisive action can you take to help the poor today?
+What simple and decisive action can you take to help someone living in poverty today?

 3. Who is my neighbour?
 The Good Samaritan overcame difference

 The Good Samaritan wasn’t hindered by the fact he was different to the man in need, he simply had a heart to make a difference to him.